Nikhi-l/cerch_ai/README.md

 ## Webset artifact

 The `webset` artifact shows company and people data in a table-style interface with buttons for filtering and sorting results.
 Tools like `createDocument` can generate a document with `kind: "webset"` to render this panel next to the chat.

+The table content is retrieved from the Crustdata Websets API.
+Provide your API token via the `CRUSTDATA_TOKEN` environment variable (a demo token is used if unset).